-This must be submitted to the Supplier Performance Risk System (SPRS) and supported by sufficient documentation and evidence.
-Achieving this threshold grants your organization a Conditional Level 2 CMMC Status, but that status is provisional or temporary, and time-bound.
+Your scope must match your SPRS score and the evidence that you submit to the Supplier Performance Risk System (SPRS).
+When all requirements for affirmation have been met, your organization is granted a Conditional Level 2 CMMC Status, but that status is provisional or temporary, and time-bound until all the requirements have been satisfied.

-This threshold assumes a self-assessment based on NIST SP 800-171, and your ability to demonstrate both:
+This threshold assumes a self-assessment based on NIST SP 800-171, DoD Assessment Methodology v.1.2.1, and your ability to demonstrate:

 - 1. Implemented controls, and - 2.
 Documented artifacts supporting that implementation.
-Remember the exact evidentiary requirements and standards apply to score and documentation as if you were undergoing a DIBCAC High Audit or an actual C3PAO assessment.
+Remember that the exact evidentiary requirements and standards apply to score and documentation as if you were undergoing a DIBCAC High Audit or an actual C3PAO assessment.
 Any lack of adequate or sufficient evidence should result in no score.

-Now there are certain security controls that will not be permitted to be addressed as POA&M items; specifically, controls categorized as prohibited are listed in the CMMC Program's Final under 32 CFR §170.21(a)(2)(iii).
+Now, there are certain security controls will are not permitted to be addressed as POA&M items; specifically, controls categorized as prohibited are listed in the CMMC Program's Final under 32 CFR §170.21(a)(2)(iii).
 These must be fully implemented to even be eligible to submit a score for Affirmation.
 None of these items may be on a POA&M at any time, regardless of the timing of the solicitation, contract award, and regardless of conditional status.